 in the circumstance where the Applicant and/or Performance Assurance Party intends on being present at the meeting at which a Request and/or Risk Management Determination Query has been sought the Applicant and/or Performance Assurance Party must be represented by a duly authorised officer or employee (for the avoidance of doubt this may or may not include a legal representative).

-The PAB Chairman may in his discretion regulate the conduct of any meeting at which a Request and/or Risk Management Determination Query is being heard as he deems necessary.
+The PAB Chair may in their discretion regulate the conduct of any meeting at which a Request and/or Risk Management Determination Query is being heard as he deems necessary.

 Quorum